 Cawthron Institute's Shellfish Aquaculture Platform will help industry push beyond this target, by:

-Enabling the sustainable growth of NZ's existing shellfish aquaculture industry through innovation along the value chain including reliable seed supply, improved genetics, precision farming methods and new products ($1.8m pa)
+Enabling the sustainable growth of NZ's existing shellfish aquaculture industry through innovation along the value chain including reliable seed supply, improved genetics, precision farming methods and new products ($1.8 million per annum)

-Enabling new and emerging shellfish aquaculture industry including geoduck, flat oyster and a pipeline of future species opportunities ($480k pa)
+Enabling new and emerging shellfish aquaculture industry including geoduck, flat oyster and a pipeline of future species opportunities ($480,000 per annum)

-Securing shellfish aquaculture production with improved shellfish health management, disease risk mitigation and biofouling management ($720k pa)
+Securing shellfish aquaculture production with improved shellfish health management, disease risk mitigation and biofouling management ($720,000 per annum).

 These goals will be achieved by continuing our ground-breaking work on domesticating our valuable shellfish species.
 This revolution will provide a reliable seed supply and enable selective breeding of these stocks, yielding higher productivity, quality, and market value.
 Where technical barriers hinder farming, we partner with industry to develop solutions.
 Securing these gains, new tools will manage the risk to aquaculture from threats, and position the sector to react more effectively to future problems.

 The Shellfish Aquaculture Platform is the hub of NZ shellfish aquaculture research.
 Our facilities and expertise in shellfish early life history and breeding are unique.
 Our multidisciplinary team has the critical mass for a truly holistic approach.
 We work with crown research institutes (Plant & Food Research, AgResearch), NZ universities, and international teams from around the world.